 - Accessing your repayments.
 Making extra payments on your home loan allows you to build extra equity in your loan, and you can later redraw these payments from your lender for some extra funds you can use for a holiday or other urgent need.

 - Building wealth.
 Unlocking the equity in your home can help you improve your lifestyle by enabling you to invest in property.
-Equity in your home can be used to as security for other investments in rental property that would further provide you with investment security and capital growth, enabling you to accumulate wealth.
+Equity in your home can be used to as security for property investment, enabling you to accumulate wealth.

-The equity in your home can be beneficial if used correctly.
-However, there are a few factors you should take into consideration before accessing your equity so as to avoid financial difficulties or unexpected expenditure.
-Here are the four things you need to consider:
+There are a few factors you should take into consideration before accessing your equity so as to avoid financial difficulties or unexpected expenditure.
+Here are the three things you need to consider:

 - Increase in monthly interest.
-Accessing your home equity to get an additional loan or credit increase has the effect of increasing the amount you owe to your mortgage provider.
-This will most likely end up increasing the amount you are required to pay in monthly interest.
+Accessing your home equity to get an additional loan or credit increase will increase the amount you owe.
+This will most likely end up increasing the amount you pay in monthly interest.

 - Increase in monthly payments.
-Using your equity to get additional funds for a home renovation or car loan increases your outstanding mortgage amount significantly without increasing your loan repayment term.
+Using your equity can increase your outstanding mortgage amount without increasing your loan repayment term.
 This will mean that your minimum monthly repayments can rise, so proper budgeting is required so as to avoid financial difficulties.

 - Increase in your Loan-to-Valuation Ratio (LVR).
 If your property value hasn’t increased significantly when you get a redraw or credit increase, your LVR may increase, forcing you to take out Lenders’ Mortgage Insurance (LMI) that will further increase your loan amount.